Suryanshsaraf/Red-Traffic-Light-Violation-main/README.md

 # Red Traffic Light Violation Detection System
+This is a project done during my Summer Research Internship at VJTI Matunga 2025.
 This project is a high-performance **Red Traffic Light Violation Detection System** that leverages state-of-the-art computer vision to automate traffic enforcement.

 ### 🚦 Project Overview